 Every nation, culture, and family has their own traditions regarding the holidays, and the ringing in of a new year is no different.
 In this unit study, we will look into some of the different ways the New Year is celebrated across the globe.
 Did you know not everyone celebrates the new year on January 1?
+In fact, there are lots of differences across the globe.
 Prepare to dive in with a book list, fun facts, activities, snacks, videos, and a printable workbook.
-This unit study can be used and adapted for all elementary grades, PreK-5.
+Also, this unit study can be used and adapted for all elementary grades, PreK-5.

 Books to Read

 - New Year Traditions around the World by Ann Malaspina

 - Every Month Is a New Year: Celebrations Around the World by Marilyn Singer

 - Traditions / Superstitions from Around the World!: To Bring in the New Year! by Ava Laboy Capo

 - Chinese New Year by Lisa J. Amstutz